medvedevgroup/mutation-rate-intervals/README.md

 mutation process without spurious matches," Blanca, Harris, Koslicki and Medvedev.
 2020.

-### Quick start for computing a confidence interval
+### Quick start for computing a confidence interval for the sketching
+mutation model

 In a python3 interactive shell:
 ```bash